Archdiocese of New Orleans: Sex abuse scandal and 2020 bankruptcy filing

-On October 23, 2020, archdiocesan priest Rev. Pat Wattigny was arrested in Georgia on a warrant issued by the St. Tammany Parish Sheriff's office.
-Wattingny was charged with four counts of molestation of a juvenile, stemming from alleged sexual abuse of a teenage boy which occurred while he was leading a church in Slidell.
-Wattigny allegedly confessed to the Roman Catholic Archdiocese of New Orleans that he had started sexually abusing his victim in 2013.
+On October 23, 2020, archdiocesan priest Pat Wattigny was arrested in Georgia on a warrant issued by the St. Tammany Parish Sheriff's office, charged with four counts of molestation of a juvenile, sexual abuse of a teenage boy, while he was leading a church in Slidell.
+Wattigny allegedly confessed to the Archdiocese of New Orleans that he had started sexually abusing his victim in 2013.